natras2/UbiquitousShopping/README.md

 ---

-Check for the documentation in the repository's [GH Wiki](https://github.com/natras2/UbiquitousShopping/wiki)
+Check for the documentation in the [repository's Wiki](https://github.com/natras2/UbiquitousShopping/wiki)

 ---